google-research/google-research/kws_streaming/README.md

 receive input speech data and all states buffers required for model's layers and return classification results with updated states buffers.

-Model can run in several modes:
+Models can run in several modes:

-1 Non streaming training 'Modes.TRAINING'.
+1. Non streaming training 'Modes.TRAINING'.
 We receive the whole audio sequence and process it

-2 Non streaming inference 'Modes.NON_STREAM_INFERENCE'.
+2. Non streaming inference 'Modes.NON_STREAM_INFERENCE'.
 We use the same neural net topology as in training mode but disable regularizers (dropout etc) for inference.
 We receive the whole audio sequence and process it.

-3 Streaming inference with internal state 'Modes.STREAM_INTERNAL_STATE_INFERENCE'.
+3. Streaming inference with internal state 'Modes.STREAM_INTERNAL_STATE_INFERENCE'.
 We change neural net topology by introducing additional buffers/states into layers such as conv, lstm, etc.